 Deferred inflows of resources consists of two items.
 Deferred inflows relating to property taxes do not fit the definition of a liability, that is, the use of resources to satisfy an obligation.
 Rather deferred property taxes represent a future recognition of revenue, therefore are classified as deferred inflows of resources.
-Deferred inflows related to pensions represent differences between expected and actual experience.
+Deferred inflows related to pensions represent differences between expected and actual experience and changes in assumptions.